chethan2kumar/SplunkArchitect/Splunk-Components-Quick-Reference.md

 ## Create a Splunk Indexer <a name="create_indexer"></a>

-1. Click Settings in the upper right corner of Splunk Web.
-2. In the Distributed environment group, click Indexer clustering.
-3. Select Enable indexer clustering.
-4. Select Peer node and click Next.
-5. There are a few fields to fill out:
+Settings > Indexer clustering > Enable indexer clustering > Peer node > Next

 * Master URI.
 Enter the master's URI, including its management port.
 For example: https://10.152.31.202:8089.
 * Peer replication port.
 This is the port on which the peer receives replicated data streamed from the other peers.
 You can specify any available, unused port for this purpose.
 This port must be different from the management or receiving ports.
 * Security key.
 This is the key that authenticates communication between the master and the peers and search heads.
 The key must be the same across all cluster nodes.
 Set the same value here that you previously set on the master node.

-6. Click Enable peer node.
+Click Enable peer node & Restart Splunk
-7. Restart splunk
-8. Repeat for all peer nodes

 When you have enabled the 'replication factor' number of peers, the cluster can start indexing and replicating data (it will be blocked by the master node until the RF number of peers is enabled).